 Cooking the bacon

-After cooking it I put it in the fridge just to cool it down before assembling the sandwich.
+After cooking it I put it on some kitchen paper to drain away any oil or bacon grease before assembling the sandwich.

-A good crusty sourdough loaf would probably be fantastic, but I have not used that for these pictures.
-We have used a simple healthy multigrain loaf from Aldi which gave us a great BLT.
+Here below I used a simple healthy multigrain loaf from Aldi which gave us a great basic BLT.

-And as for the lettuce well again there are so many types to choose from.
-I used an Irish Butterhead lettuce in these photos.
+And as for the lettuce, well again there are so many types to choose from.
+I used an Irish Butterhead and an Iceberg lettuce in these photos.
 All worked fine.
 We like to wash the lettuce beforehand and keep it in the fridge in a tupperware container.
 This means we can make a BLT in less than a minute if we use pre-cooked store-bought crispy bacon.

 How to make the Ultimate BLT sandwich